 It’s about as unique as DNA

 Two people may have two very similar DNAs just like 2 people may have very similar faces, in both cases it’s possible yet very unlikely.
 Even though you probably know a couple of persons who do look a bit alike among your friends, you probably have no pair that you really can’t distinguish (and if you do, I suppose they are twins – probably real twins, who do share about the same DNA?).
-Elvis doubles get a haircut like him, clothes like him, mimic his facial expressions, etc, but even though they tend to look alike, you can tell they’re not the real thing not just because you know the original is dead and used to thing much better, but also because he didn’t have exactly the same face.
+Elvis doubles get a haircut like him, clothes like him, mimic his facial expressions, etc, but even though they tend to look alike, you can tell they’re not the real thing not just because you know the original is dead and used to sing much better, but also because he didn’t have exactly the same face.

 It can be recognized by machines…